-- Go Crazy.
+- Go crazy.
 I take a ton of pictures to make sure I’ve captured as many memories as possible.
 It’s easy to delete them later.

 - Book ’em.
 Instead of piles of pictures, I have a shelf of photobooks I made online.
 They’re inexpensive and easy to create and share.
 I order from Mixbook, Tiny Prints and Shutterfly (depending on their sales!) and I also like Blurb.
 For a quick card, I LOVE Smilebox and all of these companies make great photo gifts.